senaa12/shutdown-extension/FAQ.md

 * Why do I need to run the installation as administrator on Windows?

 Because it changes your Registry (inserts one key/value pair that specifies where a manifest file from the native part is located) you need to run it as administrator.

+* How shutting down works?

+Shutdown Extension triggers the native part of the extension that executes a command to shut down the computer.
+Command depends on the system:

+   *Windows* - `shutdown /s /f /t 0`

+   *Linux* - `shutdown -h now`

 * Why do I need to navigate to IFrame when detecting video on specific sites?